Gervonta Davis: Early career

-IBF super featherweight champion

 Davis vs. Pedraza

 On November 15, 2016 ESPN announced that Davis would challenge for the IBF super featherweight title against undefeated José Pedraza (22–0, 12 KOs) on January 14, 2017, at the Barclays Center in New York on Showtime.
 The fight would take place as an undercard fight to the super middleweight world title unification fight between James DeGale and Badou Jack.
 The IBF granted Pedraza an exemption to fight Davis, as he had a mandatory fight against Liam Walsh looming.
 Prior to the fight being announced, Mayweather Promotions matchmakers tried to make a deal for Davis to fight titleholder Jason Sosa.
-Davis defeated Pedraza in a seventh-round KO to win the IBF super featherweight title.
+In a very competitive fight Davis defeated Pedraza in a seventh-round KO to win the IBF super featherweight title.
 After the fight, Davis said that he had studied the early career of his promoter and mentor, Floyd Mayweather Jr., in order to stay composed.
 He said, "I had a lot of experience [from the amateur ranks], but I learned how to keep my composure.
 Floyd told me to stay calm, and I studied Floyd Mayweather [videos] when he was 'Pretty Boy.'
 My uppercut was my best shot, and it was landing all night.
 It felt really good to fight the way I did.
 I could take it and dish it out."
 Mayweather Jr. himself enthusiastically branded his protégé as the future of boxing.
 For the fight, Davis earned $75,000 compared to Pedraza, who earned the larger sum of $225,000, in what was his third defense.
 At the time of stoppage, Davis was ahead 59–55 on all three judges' scorecards.